EvgenyDyshlyuk/Geological_Image_Similarity/README.md

 model should return the top K images that are most similar to this image based on a single image input.

 ## About the Data:
+The data includes 6 different classes of 5000 28X28 RGB images (total of 29998 images)